 Whether you are flying from another European city or from somewhere else all over the world, chances are you won’t need a layover to get to Madrid, and finding very cheap international flights won’t be hard.

-Here is a complete guide on how to fly to Spain to help you with your flights, tickets and airport transfers.
+Here is a complete guide on how to fly to Madrid to help you with your flights, tickets and airport transfers.

 Trains allow you to arrive in comfort without the stress of having to drive, deal with traffic jams, looking for directions and parking.
 In a train you get room to get up and stretch you legs.
 Plus, on the long-distance trains, you have the option of snacking in the cafeteria.